Search for photons above 10$^{19}$ eV with the surface detector of the Pierre Auger Observatory: Analysis method

 \subsection{Monte Carlo simulations of photon showers}

 A set of 27,000 photon showers is simulated using CORSIKA~\cite{Heck:CORSIKA} with EPOS-LHC~\cite{PhysRevC.92.034906} as the high-energy generator of hadronic interactions and FLUKA~\cite{FLUKAWEB,FLUKA1,FLUKA2} as the low-energy interaction model.
-The number of muons at ground level in simulated showers relies on hadronic interaction properties at very high energies and in phase-space regions not well covered by accelerator experiments.
-The EPOS-LHC generator used here is one of the leading LHC-tuned high-energy hadronic interaction model predicting in general the largest number of muons.
+Since showers initiated by photons are almost purely electromagnetic in nature, no dependence is expected on the choice of the hadronic interaction model \cite{ABRAHAM2008243}.

 The energy distribution of simulated showers follows a $\Phi_{\rm gen }(E) \propto E^{-1}$ law in the energy range $10^{18.5} - 10^{20.5}\,$eV; the arrival directions are distributed in zenith angle $\theta$ between $20^\circ$ and $70^\circ$ according to a $\cos^2(\theta)$ distribution to simulate an isotropic flux impinging on a flat surface at ground.
 Any arbitrary energy spectrum other than the one simulated can be reproduced by weighting the simulated events with $w(E) = \Phi(E)/\Phi_{\rm gen}(E)$.